Things to Do in Lexington

 Consider the following suggestions as you plan your next trip to (or three years in) Lexington:

 Get Lost in Downtown Lexington

 Admittedly, this is a hard thing to do.
 However, as someone once said, "If you think you can't, you're right, and if you think you can, you're halfway there."
 Downtown Lexington is a Nationally Historically Registered Landmark, and visitors can take walking and carriage tours highlighting the many points of historical interest in the downtown area.

 Lexington Coffee offers bluegrass performances as part of its weekly "drop in" in the back room.
 Musicians are encouraged to "come in, grab a cup of something and listen to the live sound of banjo, mandolin, guitar, stand up bass, harmonica or who ever happens to show up this week."
-There's a farmers market that is held on a weekly basis throughout the warmer months (there's also a farmer's market of some note in Staunton for those visitors willing to make a short drive).
+There are farmers markets held on Wednesdays and Saturdays throughout the warmer months (there's also a farmer's market of some note in Staunton for those visitors willing to make a short drive).
 And for grocery-shopping gastronomes, there is also the Cheese shop in Stuarts Draft (about thirty minutes from Lexington) that offers, yes, cheese, but also dried fruits, nuts, spices and a host of other bulk foods on a deep discount.